Would players go? A look at issues surrounding the US Open - WHIZ News

-Novak Djokovic is fretting about “harsh” restrictions on players’ entourages and other “extreme” changes proposed for the U.S. Open, if it is played starting in August.
+Novak Djokovic is fretting about “harsh” restrictions on players’ entourages and other “extreme” changes proposed for the U.S. Open — and saying he might not participate if it is played.

-As things stand now, defending champion Rafael Nadal would not want to be in Flushing Meadows at all.
+As of now, defending champion Rafael Nadal would not want to be in Flushing Meadows at all, either.

 A look at some of the issues: